willroberts/rpg/docs/Code.md

 The Label system is unfinished, but it was intended to facilitate the creation of text labels for the main menu.

-### Activity Log

-Files: `log.go`

-The activity log system is a text log of game events and combat results displayed on screen during gameplay.

 ### Sprites

 Files: `sprite.go`

-The sprites code is not an ECS system but a set of helpers for the loading of sprite graphics.
+The sprites code is a set of helpers for theloading of sprite graphics.

-### Tiled (TMX) Tilemaps

-Files: `tilemap.go`

-The tilemap system is responsible for preloading a Tiled map and creating ECS entities and components for all necessary objects.